-- 4.2.4 The Member Organisation MUST maintain a record of Subject Acceptable Use Policy Acceptance. - 4.2.5 Each Member Organisation MUST publish the identity provider Service Definition.
-The Service Definition MUST at least include: - 4.2.5 The Member Organisation MUST maintain and publish the Identity Provider's Service Definition.
+- 4.2.4 The Member Organisation MUST maintain a record of Subject Acceptable Use Policy Acceptance. - 4.2.5 The Member Organisation MUST maintain and publish the Identity Provider's Service Definition.
 The Service Definition MUST be accessible online without requiring authentication.
-The Service Definition MUST at least include: - a general description of the service; - a Privacy Policy with reference to applicable Swedish law; - · any limitations of the service usage; and service desk, or equivalent, contact details.
+The Service Definition MUST at least include: - a general description of the service; - a Privacy Policy with reference to applicable Swedish law: - any limitations of the service usage; and - service desk, or equivalent, contact details.